For Immediate Release: November 17, 2005

 Contact - BIS Public Affairs 202-482-2721

-Assistant Secretary of Commerce for Export Enforcement Darryl Jackson commended the Office of Export Enforcement’s Washington Field Office for its work on this investigation.
+Assistant Secretary Commerce for Export Enforcement Darryl Jackson commended the Office of Export Enforcement, Los Angeles Field Office, for its work on this investigation.